FKW9/search-n-rename/README.md

 - a command line version

 ## How to run
 - Option 1: Download one of the executable version in the respective folder.
-(Only on x64 Systems with x64 Python, Qt5 Version also requires the file win.ui)
+(Only on x64 Systems with x64 Python)

 - Option 2: Clone the repository with
 ```